-- Earn at least two merit badges while at camp. - Participate in all camp activities including (sentinel peak, cat eye, bike rides, and much more) - Will work on leadership training (including how to plan a unit camp-out, and how to help the unit with advancement).
+- Earn at least two merit badges while at camp. - Participate in all camp activities including (Sentinel Peak, Wompus Cat Eye Hike, bike rides, and much more) - Will work on leadership training (including how to plan a unit camp-out, and how to help the unit with advancement).